InvalidKaro/pyblox/docs/tutorial/get-started.md

 # Get started

-At the beginning of every ro.py application is the client.
+At the beginning of every pyblox application is the client.
 The client represents a user's session on Roblox.
 To initialize a client, import it from the `roblox` module:
 ```python title="main.py"
 from roblox import Client